Morse-Bott cohomology from homological perturbation theory: Generalizations

 \subsection{Proper flow categories}

 We first generalize to the case that $C_i$ is not compact.
 However, we can not work with every noncompact manifold.
-Hence we introduce the following definition.
+Hence we introduce the following.

-\begin{definition} A manifold $C$ is called of \textbf{finite type} iff $C= int(M)$ for a compact manifold with boundary $M$. \end{definition} In particular, any closed manifold $C$ is of finite type.
-Infinite genus surface is not of finite type.
-For any manifold $C$ of finite type, we have $H^*(C)$ is a finite dimensional space.
+\begin{definition} A manifold $C$ is called of \textbf{finite type} iff $C$ is the interior of a compact manifold $M$ with boundary. \end{definition} In particular, any closed manifold is of finite type.
+An infinite genus surface is not of finite type.
+For any manifold $C$ of finite type, $H^*(C)$ is a finite dimensional vector space.

-\begin{definition} A \textbf{proper flow category} is the same as Definition \ref{flow} except following two differences. \begin{enumerate} \item $C_i$ is manifold, such that each connected component of $C_i$ is of finite type. \item $\cM_{i,j}$ is not assumed to be compact.
-However, target maps $t_{i,j}:\cM_{i,j}\to C_j$ is proper. \end{enumerate} \end{definition} To explain the generalization of the minimal Morse-Bott cochain complex to proper flow categories, we first explain the counterpart of the perturbation data.
+\begin{definition} A \textbf{proper flow category} is defined similarly to Definition \ref{def:flow} except for the following two differences. \begin{enumerate} \item $C_i$ is manifold, such that each connected component of $C_i$ is of finite type. \item $\cM_{i,j}$ is not assumed to be compact.
+However, the target map $t_{i,j}:\cM_{i,j}\to C_j$ is proper. \end{enumerate} \end{definition} To explain the generalization of the minimal Morse-Bott cochain complex to proper flow categories, we first explain the counterpart of the perturbation data.
 Although the following discussion does not require a coherent orientation as explained in \S \ref{s5}.
 We assume $\{C_i,\cM_{i,j}\}$ is equipped with a coherent orientation for simplicity, in particular $C_i$ is oriented.
-Let $C$ be an oriented manifold of finite type and $\Omega_c^*(C)$ denotes the space of compactly supported differential forms on $C$.
-Then we have a non-degenerate bilinear form:
+Let $C$ be an oriented manifold of finite type and $\Omega_c^*(C)$ denote the space of compactly supported differential forms on $C$.
+Then we have a bilinear form:

-In particular, Lefschetz duality asserts that the bilinear form is well-defined on cohomology and is non-degenerate.
+and Lefschetz duality asserts that the bilinear form is non-degenerate on cohomology.

 \begin{definition} Let $C$ be an oriented manifold of finite type.
 We define $\Omega^*_{c,\cdot}(C\times C)$ to be